Brixton Academy: What happened in the crush?

 Using an expletive, Asake announced from the stage that there was trouble outside and they had to end the show.

-"We have to stop the show because they have breached the door.
+Someone else walks on to offer a more detailed explanation: "We have to stop the show because they have breached the door.
 You've got 3000 people who have broken the door, and because of security, the police have asked us to stop the show.
 It's for your security, it has nothing to do with us."

-Asake’s last London show just got cancelled for real.
-We all thought it was a prank 😠😠 pic.twitter.com/ox6Azuzixl— Prince of Zamunda (@seunomis) December 15, 2022

-He is led away and similar announcements are made by others from the stage in an effort to persuade the crowd to leave.
-Eventually, refunds are promised.
+Others make similar announcements and eventually refunds are promised in an effort to persuade the crowd to leave.

 As the venue was cleared, a dog was seen running loose among the crowd, prompting rumours that police dogs had been used to disperse people inside the venue.